fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ayyub (Job) came after Yusuf.
 The Quran describes Ayyub as a righteous servant of Allah, who was afflicted by suffering for a lengthy period of time.
 However, it clearly states that Ayyub never lost faith in God and forever called to God in prayer.

 Ibn Ishâq said that the Prophet Ayyub (Job) was Roman.
-His lineage was Ayyub Ibn Moos Ibn Razih Ibn ‛Ees ibn Ishaq Ibn Ibraheem (may the Peace and Blessings of Allah be upon them all).
+His lineage was Ayyub Ibn Moos Ibn Razih Ibn ‛Ees ibn Ishaq Ibn Ibraheem.

 However, others said that his lineage was Ayyub ibn Moos ibn Ra‛ooeel ibn ‛Ees ibn Ishâq ibn Ya’qoob (may the Peace and Blessings of Allah be upon them all).

-Ibn Asakir reported that his mother was the daughter of Loot (may the Peace and Blessings of Allah be upon him).
-It is said that his father was among those who believed in Ibraheem (may the Peace and Blessings of Allah be upon him) on the day he was thrown in the fire and was to be burnt but survived.
+Ibn Asakir reported that his mother was the daughter of Loot.
+It is said that his father was among those who believed in Ibraheem on the day he was thrown in the fire and was to be burnt but survived.
-However, of all these opinions, the first opinion is the most popular because he was from the progeny of Ibraheem (may the Peace and Blessings of Allah be upon him).
+However, of all these opinions, the first opinion is the most popular because he was from the progeny of Ibraheem.
 This is seen in the saying of Allah:

     "… and from his offspring Dawood, Sulaymân, Ayyub, Yusuf, Moosa and Hâroon…" Qur’an 6:84

-In this verse, the pronoun ‘his’ is referring to Ibraheem and not Nooh (peace be upon them all).
+In this verse, the pronoun ‘his’ is referring to Ibraheem and not Nooh.

 He is one of those Prophets who are mentioned specially that they received revelations.
 This is seen in Soorah an-Nisâ :

     "Indeed We have revealed to you as We revealed to Nooh and the Prophets after him.
 And We revealed to Ibraheem, Isma’eel, Ishâq, Ya’qoob, the tribes, ‘Eesa and Ayyub…"
     Qur’an 4:163

-So the correct opinion is that he is from the progeny of ‛Ees Ibn Ishaq Ibn Ibraheem (may the Peace and Blessings of Allah be upon them all).
-As regards his wife's name, it is said she was Leea bint Ya‛qoob (may the Peace and Blessings of Allah be upon him).
+So the correct opinion is that he is from the progeny of ‛Ees Ibn Ishaq Ibn Ibraheem.
+As regards his wife's name, it is said she was Leea bint Ya‛qoob.
 Some others say that her name was Rahmah bint Ifratheem.
-Yet some others claim that she was Leea bint Mansa Ibn Ya‛qoob (may the Peace and Blessings of Allah be upon him).
+Yet some others claim that she was Leea bint Mansa Ibn Ya‛qoob.
 This is the most popular opinion, and we have mentioned it here.

     Allah said: "And Ayyub, when he called to his Lord, saying ‘Harm has inflicted me and You are the Most Merciful.'
 So We answered him and removed his affliction and We gave him his family and the like of them with them, as a mercy from Us and a reminder to Worshippers.'".
-(Qur’an 21:83-84)
+    Quran 21:83-84

 And in Soorah Sâd: